 “Sarah,” she said, “the ink and paper, please.”
-The maid—who had been standing in the corner since serving refreshments—removed a pen and a creamy sheet of paper from the lap desk and set these in front of Mrs. Martin.
+The maid—who had been standing in the corner since serving refreshments—retrieved the lap desk from where it had been set earlier, removed a pen and a creamy sheet of paper, and set these in front of Mrs. Martin.

-Mrs. Martin dipped the pen, a lovely thing of bottle-green, the sort that expensive stores displayed in windows to tempt people in, and unceremoniously tapped it against the inkwell.
+Mrs. Martin dipped the pen, a lovely thing of bottle-green, the sort that expensive stores displayed in windows to entice people to enter, and unceremoniously tapped it against the inkwell.

 “I have decided that I will do you a favor, Mrs….
 What did you say your name was again?”